Responding to Climate Change

 - Risk Management Committee (twice a year)

-The Risk Management Committee, chaired by the President, identifies high-impact risks of the SHI Group and takes actions to reduce those risks.
+The Risk Management Committee, chaired by the President & CEO, identifies high-impact risks of the SHI Group and takes actions to reduce those risks.

 - Sustainability Committee (twice a year)

 The Sustainability Committee, which is chaired by the President & CEO, deliberates on the progress of measures implemented for the material issues and reports to the Board of Directors.

 The Paris Agreement, which came into effect in November 2016 as a response to global climate change, calls for efforts to keep the global average temperature rise to well below 2℃, and preferably within 1.5℃, as compared to pre-industrial levels.
 In view of this, our Group has taken action by developing a long-term plan in line with the Paris Agreement.